This set of Aircraft Maintenance Multiple Choice Questions & Answers (MCQs) focuses on “Aviation Communication Systems – Radar-2”.

 Explanation: Circular polarization technique is used to nullify the interference caused due to rain.
 Random polarization technique is used for hard surfaces such as rocks, fractal surfaces or soil.

 3. The linear polarization returns usually indicate concrete surfaces.

 Explanation: A radar beam usually follows a linear path in vacuum.
-Although, the beam follows a slightly curved path in the atmosphere, this change is due to variation of the RI of air.
+Although the beam follows a slightly curved path in the atmosphere, this change is due to the variation of the RI of air.